-Depression screening tools, such as the one used in the HOS, have been developed for use in clinical settings to rapidly identify individuals at risk for major depression.
-Those with positive depression screens should be followed-up by more comprehensive diagnostic evaluations to identify whether or not they have major depression. ^{21,22} Evidence-based programs have been developed to improve mental health among older adults.
+Depression screening tools have been developed for use in clinical settings to rapidly identify individuals at risk for major depression.
+Those with positive depression screens should be followed-up with more comprehensive diagnostic evaluations to identify whether they have major depression. ^{21,22} Evidence-based programs have been developed to improve mental health among older adults.
 Social supports through local area agencies may also be effective.
 17